seymour7/seymour7.github.io/_posts/2016-12-05-arch-linux-installation-guide.md

 [Download](https://www.archlinux.org/download/) an Arch Linux ISO (I'm using `archlinux-2016.12.01-dual.iso` for this tutorial).

 I then use `dd` to make a bootable USB drive.
-You can view guides on how to do this in various OS's [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media).
+You can view a guide on how to do this in your OS [here](https://wiki.archlinux.org/index.php/USB_flash_installation_media).

 ## Pre-installation